dergeberl/kubeteach/README.md

 ### Usage

-You can get the tasks that should be performed with `kubectl get tasks`
+You can get the tasks that should be performed with `kubectl get tasks -n exerciseset1`

 ```bash
 kubectl get tasks